 Dr. Eliana Cely earned her degree in Veterinary Medicine from Universidad De La Salle Colombia.
 She completed one year in a small animal rotating internship at Universidad Nacional Autónoma de Mexico (UNAM) and completed her residency in internal medicine and surgery at Universidad Autónoma del Estado de Mexico (UAEM).
 While she was studying in Colombia and Mexico, she worked closely with patients rehabilitating from neurological and orthopedic problems.

-Dr. Cely became certified in Canine Canine Rehabilitation and Rehabilitation at the Canine Rehabilitation Institute (CRI) in Florida.
-She is one of the only veterinarians in the Western New York area that is certified in physical therapy and rehabilitation!
+Dr. Cely became certified in Canine Rehabilitation & Pain Management at the Canine Rehabilitation Institute (CRI) in Florida.
+She is one of the only veterinarians in the Western New York area who is certified in canine rehabilitation & pain management!
 She also has two cats, Pulga and Simon.

 Dr. Christian McFarlane, DVM